A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Introduction

 The numerical approximation of the Dean-Kawasaki equation using either a finite element or finite volume approach implicitly assumes a sufficiently large number of particles to justify a white noise approximation of the stochastic flux.
 When the number of particles locally in a simulation is too low this assumption breaks down and the numerical solution can become negative.
 More subtly, for low local particle density the flux computed using a white noise approximation may not be accurate.
 The goal here is to construct a hybrid algorithm that switches to a particle algorithm when the particle density becomes sufficiently small.
 Note that this scenario naturally arises, for instance, when examining cluster formation, as demonstrated in recent work referenced in \cite{wehlitz2024approximating}.

 A hybrid algorithm for particles systems was first proposed by Alexander {\it et al.} \cite{ALEXANDER2002,alexander2003algorithm}.
-Their work demonstrates the conservative coupling between a stochastic partial differential equation (SPDE) and a particle algorithm in one dimension.
+Their work demonstrates the conservative coupling between \NewOld{an SPDE}{ a stochastic partial differential equation (SPDE)} and a particle algorithm in one dimension.
 They show that the resulting hybrid method can capture the mean and variance accurately for both open and close systems.
 However, their focus is on systems in which the particle density is sufficiently large that the SPDE description is accurate.
 Here, we first generalize their approach to multiple spatial dimensions with dynamic adaptation.
 We then categorize the behavior of the dynamics of higher-order statistics as the particle density becomes small.
 This categorization provides the criterion for determining where the particle description is required.

 The paper is structured as follows.
 In Section \ref{sect:DK-wp} we briefly recall the well-posedness results for the Dean-Kawasaki equation and its approximation and introduce the linearized Gaussian approximation.
 Section \ref{sect:numerics} introduces the finite volume approximation of the Dean-Kawasaki equation and the linearized Gaussian approximation.
 In Section \ref{sec:hybrid} we introduce the hybrid algorithm in one dimension and describe the adaptive hybrid method in higher dimensions.
-Section \ref{sect:computations} contains computational examples.
+Section \ref{sect:computations} contains computational examples that serve to validate the algorithm in the absence of an external potential and illustrate its capabilities when an external potential is included.